kylepaulsen/RoR2-Original-Sound-Track/README.md

 This is done to make it very easy for players to supply their own music.
 The downside is that the normal in game music isn't disabled (Maybe there is a way to do that, I dunno).
 To get around this, this plugin sets your in game music volume setting to 0.
 It tries to set it back to where it was when the game closes but I'm not sure if this works.
-Anmyway you have been warned.
+Anyway you have been warned.

 ## Licence